vcollak/learnMotoko/README.md

 # DFX commands

 ## Replica management
-Starts the replica with a clean state and in the background
+Starts the replica with a clean state and in the background:

 ```
 dfx start --clean --background